The Missing Corpse: Plot summary

-Visitor's come and go at the lodge during the vacation, and the body is moved and hidden several times by the two men to avoid discovery.
+Visitors come and go at the lodge during the vacation, and the body is moved and hidden several times by the two men to avoid discovery.
 Soon enough, Slippery Joe also comes looking for the body to retrieve the document.
 When Henry's family one day discovers that he has left on vacation, they also come up to the lodge to visit.
 Other family members also arrive at the lodge, and even a news reporter from The Daily Argus, trying to get another scandalous story to publish in the paper, shows up as well.

 The body is discovered by every visitor at the lodge at some point, and the chauffeur has to move it constantly to confuse the guests.
 Henry convinces them all that they have hallucinated.
 The local police officer, Constable Trigg, discovers Andy's car hidden not far from the cabin, left there by Slippery Joe.
 Trigg immediately suspects Henry of murdering Andy and arrests him.

 James, Henry's son, falsely claims to have murdered Andy to protect Henry from arrest, but then Andy's body is found, with the confession in one of his pockets.
 Slippery Joe is arrested for Andy's murder and the murder related to the confession.
 Slippery Joe admits his guilt when he learns that Trigg has the confession, and Henry is cleared of all suspicion.
 After the commotion, Henry's family promises to not ignore him anymore.
 Despite this, Henry finds himself sitting alone at breakfast the next day.